Anindya-Prithvi/nvim-configs/README.md

 - Now install `python3-venv` using your package manager like apt, pacman (OR just refer to github.com/ms-jpq/coq_nvim)
 - Finally open `~/.config/nvim/lua/packer-config/init.lua` again and run `:PackerSync` followed by `:COQdeps`.
 This will install buffer based autocompletions (to install LSP which might slow the setup, look at their github page).
 - Now set-up Copilot using `:Copilot setup`.
 It'll just make you authenitcate your copilot instance.
+- It is recommended to add `~.config/nvim/bin` to your PATH.
+(This will allow you to use `gen`, compile and run, and other productivity scripts).
+(If you are a competitive programmer -cpp, you should update file named `rawtemplate` in that folder)
 - Lastly `alias vim=nvim` in your .bashrc/.zshrc/etc. (most important)

 I am running it on a WSL (ubuntu/One half dark) instance (there is a small override for a small colorscheme, but that's your choice how to set it up, if you want to look for anything installed by PackerSync, go to `~/.local/share/nvim/site/...`).